-- Faculty use the resources above to continue work designing and developing their courses, setting up their Course Sites, designing and recording course lecture videos, creating engaging online course activities, and plannig assignments.
+- Use the resources above to continue work designing and developing your courses, setting up your Course Sites, designing and recording course lecture videos, creating engaging online course activities, and planning assignments.

-- Formal and informal faculty learning communities can be formed to share ideas and address ongoing challenges.
+- CITL will help create workshops and faculty learning communities to share ideas and address ongoing challenges.

-- Optional: Faculty enroll in a two-week online course to experience the approaches and tools from a student perspective.
+- Optional: Instructors will have the option of enrolling in a two-week online course to experience the approaches and tools from a student perspective.

 - In the first two weeks of the semester, CITL will offer guidelines to faculty on how best to solicit feedback from students and use that feedback to make adjustments.

-- CITL will work with College Deans to offer guidance to department chairs on how to make early-course adjustments for courses that need additional support.
+- CITL will work with College Deans to offer guidance to department chairs on how to make early-course adjustments for instructors/courses that need additional support.

-- Additional workshops will be scheduled based on need and interest and to give targeted guidance to instructors who need additional ongoing support.
+- Additional fall workshops will be scheduled based on need and interest and will prioritize giving targeted guidance to instructors who need additional, ongoing support.